 The world is completely turning towards the easiness of using mobile devices and looking for solutions online.
-Web design and web development are progressing at a massive extent in today's world.
+Web design and web development are progressing to a massive extent in today's world.

-Most of the demand have been turned to smartphones as website development encompasses mobile app development as well.
-That being said, for mobile apps, backend require restful API.
+Most of the demand has been turned to smartphones as website development encompasses mobile app development as well.
+That being said, for mobile apps, the backend requires restful API.

 If you don’t know what REST API is, that’s ok!
 We’ve got you covered.

-In this blog, I will explain what restful API is and how it works.
+In this blog, I will explain what is the REST API in Laravel is and how it works.
 I will also explain how to develop a restful API in Laravel.

 What is the REST API?

-APi is application programing interface, which help us to connect one device to another device, for example spouse we have one website live and now we want to build one mobile app so we will create API to connect data to device , we have to use JSON data to pass in device so this can donhe with API only.
+API is an application programing interface, which helps us to connect one device to another device; for example, spouse we have one website live, and now we want to build one mobile app so we will create API to connect data to device, we have to use JSON data to pass in the device so this can be done with API only.

 Sometimes, there is a need for network communicatREST API or Representational State Transfer API.

-At the very first we have to install laravel app in our system so we can follow laravel official documentation which will help us to moving further.
-Here is the link of document which can be follow to install the laravel application:
+At the very first, we have to install the Laravel app in our system so we can follow Laravel's official documentation, which will help us to move further.
+Here is the link to the document which can be followed to install the Laravel application: http://laravel.com/

-To install app please use this command but please make sure you should have composer in your system , as composer is dependency tool which help to install all dependencies in application, you can follow the this link :
+To install the app, please use this command, but please make sure you should have a composer in your system, as a composer is a dependency tool which helps to install all dependencies in the application; you can follow this link :

 Once project is install then need to set database detail in .ENV file so just fill your database nane in ENV file.